-For UC, the drug can improve the appearance of the intestinal lining and reduce rectal bleeding and stool frequency in as little as two weeks, according to Pfizer.
+For ulcerative colitis, the drug can reduce rectal bleeding and stool frequency in as little as two weeks and improve the appearance of the intestinal lining within 8 weeks, according to Pfizer.

-Combining tofacitinib with other medicines that treat rheumatoid arthritis, psoriatic arthritis or ulcerative colitis may increase the risk of infection.
-The drug’s label recommends against taking the medicine in combination with biologic DMARDs or potent immunosuppresants.
+Combining Xeljanz and Xeljanz XR with other immune suppressing medicines that treat rheumatoid arthritis, psoriatic arthritis or ulcerative colitis may increase the risk of infection.
+The drug’s label recommends against taking the medicine in combination with biologic DMARDs or potent immunosuppressants.